Corvel-DCOps/Corvel.DCOps.Core/docs/Set-DCOpsMasterKey.md

 ## DESCRIPTION
 Prompts the user for the DCOps Master Key and stores it locally.
-The DCOps Master Key is used for encrypting/decrypting the shared credentials on the DCOps Server.
+The DCOps Master Key is used for encrypting/decrypting the shared credentials on the DCOps Host.
 This command doesn't accept any parameters and will always prompt the user for the master key.
 If a master key is already saved locally, the user must enter the existing key unless the Force switch is used.